BMX XXX: Development

 In 2001, Dave Mirra Freestyle BMX developer Z-Axis began production on the third installment of the series, aiming to expand the technology and include such features as a story, voice-acting, and mission-based gameplay.
 Lead artist Mark Girouard described the game's original narrative as centering on a BMX team on tour throughout the United States.
 In January 2002, series publisher Acclaim Entertainment announced Dave Mirra Freestyle BMX 3, which would have showcased freestyle BMX rider Dave Mirra alongside sixteen other professionals.

 Around this time, the action sports genre had become crowded, prompting executives of Z-Axis and Acclaim to ponder new angles for increasing publicity.
 During a meeting between the parties, someone suggested adding strippers to the game in jest.
 While this initially elicited laughter, the group began seriously considering the idea, with Acclaim hoping that appealing to an older audience would increase sales.
 Acclaim marketing coordinator Zach Smith noted that the company's decision to insert nudity in the game was influenced by their dire financial situation at the time, and Acclaim executive producer Shawn Rosen additionally cited the commercial success of the Grand Theft Auto series as the catalyst for backing an adult-oriented title.
+Director Glen Egan acknowledged the increasing success of M-rated games, and was encouraged to pursue the rating by his irritation at having to excise drug references and profanity from the soundtracks of the previous two Dave Mirra titles.
+Acclaim director of public relations Alan Lewis commented that the aging gamer demographic made adult humor essential in appealing to audiences that began their hobby in earlier generations.

 In March 2002, Mirra and Acclaim began discussions about attaching his name to the title, which Mirra felt would be a more tongue-in-cheek and mature game comparable to the parodic film Airplane!.
 Rosen claimed that while Mirra found the pitched concept humorous, sponsors warned Mirra that the game would be harmful to his image.
 Acclaim looked to sex comedies and Jackass as inspiration for the game's sexual humor and raunchy dialogue.
-Acclaim also formed a partnership with the New York-based stripclub Scores, with footage of its employees being included in the game as unlockable content.
+Egan also cited Bam Margera's Camp Kill Yourself video series as an influence on the game's bold and irreverent humor and action.
+For the game, Acclaim formed a partnership with the New York-based stripclub Scores, with footage of its employees being included as unlockable content.
 Lead designer Tin Guerrero postulated that this decision was influenced by the popularity of Howard Stern at the time, with Scores apparently being his favorite stripclub.
+The footage was filmed by Acclaim without Z-Axis's involvement.